quickapps/docs/eng/developers/modules.md

 ### Tasks to consider by module

-The following task should be performed by the module during the uninstallations process.
+The following tasks should be performed by the module during the uninstallation process.
-The best place to perform all this is on `afterUninstall` or `beforeUninstall` [callbacks](#installcomponentphp).
+The best place to perform these tasks is on `afterUninstall` or `beforeUninstall` [callbacks](#installcomponentphp).

 * Remove all related Database tables.
 * Remove all defined variables from the `variables` table.